kmsholcomb/docs-rackspace/doc/rpc/HowTo-OpenStack-On-RAX-Cloud-CentOS.rst

 OpenStack compute node (compute)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you orchestrated server creation, skip to :ref:`compute-net`.
+If you orchestrated server creation, skip to :ref:`centos-compute-net`.

 #.
 Create a cloud server, removing all networks except the **management**
    network.